-Born in 1955.
-He is currently a member of the Board of Directors of the listed companies PLAISIO S.A., MOTODYNAMICS S.A. and of ELTRAK S.A. and the Institute of Economic and Industrial Studies (IOBE).
+He is currently a member of the Board of Directors of the listed companies PLAISIO S.A., MOTODYNAMICS S.A. and of ELTRAK S.A. and the Foundation for Economic and Industrial Research (IOBE).
 He has served as Chairman of the Board of Directors of ATTICA BANK, as Chief Executive Officer at PQH, the Single Special Liquidator of 16 failed banks and as Executive Director and Executive Board Member of PwC Greece.
-Mr. Mitropoulos was the first Chief Executive Officer of the Hellenic Republic Asset Development Fund, the privatisation agency, Executive Chairman of Eurobank EFG Equities and the founder and Executive Chairman of KANTOR Management Consultants S.A.
-He has served as a member of the Board of Directors of the Hellenic Bank Association, the Athens Stock Exchange, NIKAS S.A., Logic DIS S.A. and was a long standing member of the Global Advisory Council of the London Business School.
-Mr. Mitropoulos is a mechanical and electrical engineer from the National Technical University of Athens, with post graduate studies in Business Administration and Economics, holding an MSc from Imperial College and a PhD from the London Business School.
+He was the first Chief Executive Officer of the Hellenic Republic Asset Development Fund, the privatisation agency, Executive Chairman of Eurobank EFG Equities and the founder and Executive Chairman of KANTOR Management Consultants S.A.
+He has served as a member of the Board of Directors of the Hellenic Bank Association, the Athens Stock Exchange, NIKAS S.A., Logic DIS S.A. and was a long-standing member of the Global Advisory Council of the London Business School.
+He is a mechanical and electrical engineer from the National Technical University of Athens, with post graduate studies in Business Administration and Economics, holding an MSc from Imperial College and a PhD from the London Business School.

-Term of Office: Appointed to the Board of Directors on 29 April 2022
+Term of Office: Appointed to the Board of Directors on 29 April 2022 Independent: Yes

-- Nomination and Remunerations Committee Chairman - Risk Committee
+- Chairman of the Nomination and Remunerations Committee

+- Risk Committee

+- Strategy Committee